Improving Genomic Prediction using High-dimensional Secondary Phenotypes: the Genetic Latent Factor Approach: Simulations

 \subsection{Results}

-The impact of genetic parameters like the secondary feature heritabilities and focal trait communality is clear (Figure \ref{fig:SGP_results}).
-With the exception of the low focal trait communality settings, the CV1 accuracy of most multivariate approaches is, at worst, on par with that of the univariate model, across the range of focal trait heritabilities.
-Furthermore, CV1 accuracies of all methods, except the neural networks, converge to more or less the same point ($\rho\approx0.65$) as $h^2(y)$ increases, highlighting that secondary features bring the biggest benefit when the focal trait is hard to measure accurately.
+The impact of genetic parameters like the focal trait heritability and unique variance is clear (Figure \ref{fig:SGP_results}).
+With the exception of the high focal trait unique variance setting, the CV1 accuracy of most multivariate approaches is, at worst, on par with that of the univariate model across the range of focal trait heritabilities.
+Furthermore, CV1 accuracies of all methods, except the neural networks, converge to more or less the same point ($\rho\approx0.64$) as $h^2(y)$ increases, highlighting that secondary features bring the biggest benefit when the focal trait is hard to measure accurately and thus has a low heritability.

 Most methods significantly outperform the univariate model in CV2, provided the quality of the secondary features is high enough.
-Looking at the setting with the highest quality secondary features, i.e., $h^2(s)=0.9$ and $\boldsymbol{\lambda}_y\boldsymbol{\lambda}_y^\top=0.8$, improvements with respect to the univariate approach reach approximately $40\%$ to $90\%$ depending on the focal trait heritability.
+Looking at the setting with the highest quality secondary features, i.e., $\boldsymbol{\psi}_y=0.2$, improvements with respect to the univariate approach reach approximately $40\%$ to $125\%$ depending on the focal trait heritability and model.
+Overall, glfBLUP performs best, closely followed by MegaLMM.
+The difference between MegaLMM and glfBLUP is mainly visible at the lowest focal trait heritability.
+This might be due to the supervised nature of MegaLMM, where noisy focal trait data is detrimental when included in the modelling.
+The lsBLUP and siBLUP approaches show similar performance with siBLUP being slightly better.
+While the CV2 accuracy for the neural networks is higher than its CV1 accuracy, both are significantly lower than any of the other models, including the univariate approach.
+We provide results for two more secondary feature heritabilities in the Appendix.